 If you have answered ‘yes’ to any of these questions, reaching out for professional help is an essential next step.
 Ignoring the need for professional addiction treatment can cause you and those around you to suffer innumerable repercussions that can be impossible to erase.

 Getting help for cocaine use disorder is the first and most crucial step that you can take.
 At our cocaine rehab in Lexington, KY, we understand the challenges you have faced and continue to face and are ready to help guide you towards a full recovery.

 Our outpatient programming consists of an intensive outpatient program and an outpatient program.
 Both programs are best suited for those who do not need medical detox, have a stable home environment, and have either completed a higher level of treatment or do not require it.
 The intensive outpatient program we offer at our cocaine rehab in Lexington, KY, requires patients to come to the facility nearly daily and spend most of the day there.
 In contrast, the outpatient program does not require as significant of a time commitment.
 Instead, the outpatient program runs a few days each week for a couple of hours at a time.
 Both programs offer several evidence-based therapies that help treat cocaine use disorder.
 At our cocaine rehab in Lexington, KY, we provide the following therapeutic services:

 - Psychoeducational groups

-Generally, outpatient services at our cocaine rehab in Lexington, KY run anywhere from six to eight weeks.
-Patients participating in intensive outpatient programming have the option of transitioning into the outpatient program, while those who have completed outpatient can benefit from our aftercare support.
+Generally, outpatient services at our cocaine rehab in Lexington, KY, run anywhere from six to eight weeks.
+Patients participating in intensive outpatient programming can transition into the outpatient program, while those who have completed outpatient can benefit from our aftercare support.

 Do You Need Help?

-Contact our cocaine rehab in Lexington, KY right now to get the help that you deserve.
+Contact our cocaine rehab in Lexington, KY, right now to get the help you deserve.
 Do not wait one more second.
 A brighter future is on the horizon.